Nat3z/OpenGameInstaller/web/src/pages/docs/first-addon/adding-source-searcher.md

   event.resolve([
     {
       name: 'Direct Download Test',
-      description: 'No description',
-      coverURL: 'https://dummyimage.com/375x500/968d96/ffffff', // an image to show in the downloads section
-      appID: parseInt(text),
-      storefront: type, // where the appID points to (could be an addon name or steam)
-      downloadSize: 100,
       downloadType: 'magnet', // could be either direct, torrent, or magnet.
       filename: 'Big Buck Bunny.mp4',
       downloadURL: